 To appeal a grade for a course, the student should first discuss the grade with the faculty for the course.
-If the student is not satisfied with the outcome of this discussion, the student may file a subsequent appeal with the Dean or Associate Dean of the College.
-In the event that the student is not satisfied with the outcome at that level, or if there is not an intermediary, an appeal may be submitted to the Executive Dean of the College.
-The Executive Dean is the final appeal.
-For additional information, visit www.philau.edu/studentgrievances.
+If the student is not satisfied with the outcome of this discussion, the student may file a subsequent appeal with the Dean or Associate Dean of the College or School, or the Executive Director of the School of Continuing and Professional Studies (SCPS).
+In the event that the student is not satisfied with the outcome at that level, or if there is not an intermediary, an appeal may be submitted to the Dean of the College or School, or the Executive Director is the final appeal.

+For additional information, see www. eastfalls.jefferson.edu/studentgrievances.